rubensgomes/appsgo-javascript/README.md

 		"password" : "<deployment server password to authenticate>" }

-* Open a shell command prompt, and go to the appsgo.mobi installed directory.
+* Open a shell command prompt, and go to the appsgo installed directory.
 Then run the following commands

     npm install load-grunt-tasks